rgee0/openfaas-on-digitalocean/README.md

 * size_slug

-These can be found on [DigitalOcean](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/)
+Its recommended that `s-2vcpu-4gb` is used as a minimum.
+Further options can be found on [DigitalOcean](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/)

 or through the API:
 ```sh